Proprioceptive Image: An Image Representation of Proprioceptive Data from Quadruped Robots for Contact Estimation Learning: Discussion

 \section{Discussion}

-Although \textsc{PI} encodings provide rich learnable patterns, their creation is relatively slow (1.5 ms per image) due to the current Python implementation running on the CPU.
-We expect that a GPU-based implementation would substantially reduce generation time and make the formulation more practical for real-time robotic systems.
-The \textsc{PI}-based contact estimation model achieved a mean inference time of 8.5 ms on GPU, corresponding to a processing frequency of approximately 120 Hz.
+Although \textsc{PI} encodings provide rich, learnable patterns, their generation is relatively slow (1.5 ms per image for $w=10$) due to the current CPU-based Python implementation.
+Increasing image resolution can provide richer feature content and improve accuracy, but it also increases encoding cost.
+In our experiments, the model achieved a mean GPU inference time of 8.5 ms ($\approx 120 Hz$).
+We therefore expect that a multi-threaded C++ implementation will substantially reduce generation time, making the formulation more suitable for real-time robotic systems.
+Beyond runtime, \textsc{PI}s derived from IMU signals exhibit Brownian-walk-like drift, which over long experiments leads to saturated, repetitive patterns.
+Finally, the kernel functions used to encode each PI component were heuristically tuned for contact estimation, suggesting that a more systematic study is needed to generalize the encoding to other tasks and robotic platforms.